This Year’s Stations of Saturn

 Movement of Saturn this year:

-In 2017, Saturn travels forward to 27 degrees of Sagittarius, then turns retrograde and travels backwards to 21 degrees, turns direct and travels forward through 27 degrees of Sagittarius again and beyond.
-Then it moves into the next patch of degrees, where it will do the same thing in 2018.
+In 2023, Saturn travels forward to 7 degrees of Pisces, then turns retrograde and travels backwards to 0 degrees of Pisces, turns direct and travels forward through 7 degrees of Pisces again and beyond.
+Then it moves into the next patch of degrees, where it will do the same thing next year.

-This means that if you have any planet in 21 to 27 degrees of Sagittarius, you are having a Saturn transit to that planet this year.
-Because Saturn in Sagittarius forms a challenging aspect to Gemini, Pisces and Virgo, if you have any planet in 21 to 27 degrees of any of those signs, that planet is also having a Saturn transit.
+This means that if you have any planet between 0 and 7 degrees of Pisces, you are having a Saturn transit to that planet this year.
+Because Saturn in Pisces forms a challenging aspect to Gemini, Virgo and Sagittarius, if you have any planet in 0 to 7 degrees of any of those signs, that planet is also having a Saturn transit.
+Find out more here: Are You Currently In Transition?

 Peaks in the intensity of this transit: